Terms of service for PocketLaw

 8.1 The Processor may only authorise a third-party (a sub-processor) to process the Personal Data if:

-- the Customer is provided with an opportunity to object to the appointment of each sub-processor within five (5) working days after the Provider supplies the Customer with full details in writing regarding such sub-processor;
+- the Controller is provided with an opportunity to object to the appointment of each sub-processor within five (5) working days after the Processor supplies the Controller with full details in writing regarding such sub-processor;

-- the Provider maintains control over all of the Personal Data it entrusts to the sub-processor; and
+- the Processor maintains control over all of the Personal Data it entrusts to the sub-processor; and

 - the sub-processor’s contract terminates automatically on termination of this Agreement for any reason.